Activation of the almond industry EPPR levy

 Any plant or pest threat incursion could be detrimental to the Australian horticulture industry which is why it’s important to have strict biosecurity measures in place and that the almond industry responds accordingly.

 How much will this cost almond growers?

-As one of the industries highly dependent on honeybees for pollination the Australian almond industry’s share of the varroa mite eradication cost of $2.5 million is $317,404.
-The Commonwealth Government will underwrite this and it is proposed that this be repaid over a three-year period 2016/17 to 2018/19.
+As one of the industries highly dependent on honeybees for pollination, the Australian almond industry’s share of the varroa mite eradication cost of $2.5 million is $317,404.
+The Commonwealth Government will underwrite this and it is proposed that this is repaid over a three-year period 2016/17 to 2018/19.